TETTEH QUARSHIE COCOATOURISTICS

 Come along to unleash your Cocoa and Chocolate passions, enthusiasm, interest, fantasies and to be part of the global effort to curb the barbaric, inhumane and criminal child trafficking, labor, abuse and exploitation epidemic within the Cocoa and Chocolate production and service value chain, promote and protect Ghana's Cocoa and Chocolate industry and environment.

-RICHARD QUEST of CNN calls this COCOANOMICS, Kra Travel calls it COCOATOURISTICS!
+RICHARD QUEST of CNN "Quest Means Business" fame called it COCOANOMICS, Kra Travel calls it COCOATOURISTICS!

 ***Minimum: 7 Customers